Chivvse151512/mathutil-ant/README.md

-# Welcome to Mth Utility Repository
+# Welcome to Math Utility Repository
 ### You will find in this repo the fllowing stuff(java source code):

 * A demonstration of using static to create a custom Math library